ajwills72/ajwills72.github.io/talks.md

 subtitle: Selected talks I have given
 ---

-I generally give a few research-relared talks a year, and have done so for about 25 years.
+I generally give a few research-related talks a year, and have done so for about 25 years.
 I'm slowly adding them to this page, as time permits.

 ## Selected talks